Robust Sequential Online Prediction with Dynamic Ensemble of Multiple Models: A Review: Theories

-The third WTT operator to be introduced assumes that the transition of the correct model follows a Markov model defined by a $K$ by $K$ mode transition matrix (MTM).
-An example of the MTM is given as follows
+The third WTT operator assumes that the transition of the correct model satisfies a Markov model defined by a $K$-by-$K$ mode transition matrix (MTM).
+An example of the MTM is shown below:

-Denote the $\{i,j\}$th element of $\mbox{T}$ by $\mbox{T}_{ij}$.
-The value of $\mbox{T}_{ij}$ represents the probability of the event that the correct model changes from $\mathcal{M}_i$ to $\mathcal{M}_j$, $i=1,\ldots,K, j=1,\ldots,K$, in one time step.
-The specification of $\mbox{T}$ shown in Eqn.(\ref{eqn:markov_matrix}) corresponds to an assumption that the correct model changes infrequently (with probability 10\% per time instance).
-Given $\mbox{T}$, the WTT operation defined by Eqn.(\ref{eqn:predictive_model_weight}) translates into
+Let the $\{i,j\}$th element of $\mbox{T}$ be denoted as $\mbox{T}_{ij}$.
+The value of $\mbox{T}_{ij}$ represents the probability that the correct model changes from $\mathcal{M}_i$ to $\mathcal{M}_j$, $i=1,\ldots,K, j=1,\ldots,K$, in a single time step.
+The definition of $\mbox{T}$ presented in Eqn.(\ref{eqn:markov_matrix}) implies an assumption that the correct model transitions infrequently (with a likelihood of 10\% per time instance).
+With $\mbox{T}$ fixed, the WTT operation defined by Eqn.(\ref{eqn:predictive_model_weight}) can be expressed as:

-In contrast with operator II which is data-independent, this operator is data-dependent.
-The prior probability of a model at time $t$ relates closely to its posterior probability at time $t-1$, whose value depends on the data item received at time $t-1$.
+In contrast to the data-independent operator II, this operator is data-dependent.
+The prior model probability at time $t$ is related to its posterior probability at time $t-1$, where the latter is influenced by the data item collected at time $t-1$.